im-a-kookie/ParallelCore/README.md

 # ParallelCore

 ParallelCore is a C# library for building and running logic models in parallel environments.
 It provides an easy-to-use framework for managing and interacting with models, and distributing models over configurable parallel schema (particularly, threadpool).
 Attributes, Reflection and IL Generation are used to map model layout to delegates for efficient invocation.
+Task Parallel Library integration provides async/await for dispatched commands.

 ---